8 Project Management Trends in 2025 – Where Are We Headed?

 The world has changed significantly in the last few years – not least due to the COVID-19 pandemic, digitization or climate change.
 This also has an impact on our professional world.

-This is how the German Handelsblatt headlined its article on the current STEM shortage in Germany (German: MINT) from November 23, 2022: “Germany has a shortage of around 326,000 STEM experts: despite the economic slowdown, the lack of technical and IT staff reaches a new all-time high.
-This threatens the current high innovative strength of companies”.
+Thus, the German Handelsblatt writes in its article on the current STEM shortage in Germany (German: MINT) from November 07, 2024: “Germany has a particularly large shortage of applicants in STEM professions: the German economy is in crisis and is under considerable pressure to innovate and transform.
+There is a shortage of the necessary professionals already at training level.”
 A massive gap for the future presenting the world of work with new challenges.
-This trend continues even today.
+This trend will continue in 2025.

 Above all, the respondents considered the skill of problem-solving ability important, as well as entrepreneurial behavior, initiative, resilience and creativity.
 And it is exactly these skills that will gain importance over the next few years according to the survey.